 Western Australia is Australia's largest state by area.
 About three-quarters of the state's population lives in the capital Perth, which is the fourth most populated city in Australia.

 Tasmania is separated from mainland Australia by the Bass Strait and is the smallest state in Australia.
-The capital, Hobart, was founded in 1804 rainfall of fewer than 600 millimetres.
-Like all countries in the southern hemisphere, Australia's seasons are opposite to those in the northern hemisphere.
-December to February is summer; March to May is autumn; June to August is winter, and September to November is spring.
+The capital, Hobart, was founded in 1804

 Climate